Subscribe

 What home remedies treat yeast infections in dog paws?

 It’s best to work with your veterinarian to determine a treatment plan for your dog’s infection.
-They’ll take a closer look at your dog, go over treatment options, and prescribe antifungal shampoos, sprays, wipes, and lotions or systemic treatments.
+They’ll take a closer look at your dog, go over treatment options, and prescribe antifungal shampoos, sprays, wipes, and creams or systemic treatments.